r3c/creep/README.md

 some optional files preprocessing".
 For example it works best for HTML/CSS/JS websites or server technologies like PHP.

-Incremental deploymens means Creep keeps track of deployed files on all remote locations.
+Incremental deployment means Creep keeps track of deployed files on all remote locations.
 Only modified files are transferred between two deployments.
 This tracking mechanism depends on the type of directory used, for exemple Creep uses revision hashes when deploying from a Git repository.